Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Introduction

+On the other hand, more sophisticated structural oracles can lead even to superlinear convergence on nonsmooth objectives, as remarked in several prior works.
+For eigenvalue optimization, \citet{oustry2000second} and \citet{noll2005spectral} develop quadratically convergent procedures by incorporating in particular a Hessian oracle within a nearby $\mathcal{U}$-subspace \citep{lemarechal2000U}.
+On general nonsmooth objectives, using $\mathcal{U}$-Hessians and proximal operators on the objective, \cite{mifflin2005algorithm} present a $\mathcal{VU}$-algorithm whose serious steps converge superlinearly.
+In contrast, although Survey Descent conceptually relies on a max-of-smooth model, its implementation is general, requiring only function and gradient evaluations.

-Bundle methods \citep{lemarechal1975extension,wolfe1975method} are a popular class of multipoint, nonsmooth optimization methods with a long, successful history (described in \citet{mifflin2012science}).
-In its most transparent proximal-bundle form, bundle methods rely on a multipoint collection (a ``bundle'') to optimize convex, nonsmooth objectives.
-The bundle points serve to build a piecewise-linear, cutting-plane model that is minimized in each step with a proximal operator around a current iterate (or ``center'').
-If the proximal-step outputs a point that sufficiently decreases the function-value, the method takes a ``serious step'' updating the center with the outputted point; otherwise, the method takes a ``null step'' which does not update center but adds the outputted point to the running bundle to improve the cutting-plane model.
-Variants of the bundle method have demonstrated practical utility \citep{borghetti2003lagrangian,emiel2010incremental,sagastizabal2012divide,van2014joint} and a robust global convergence theory in a wide variety of settings (see \citet{oliveira2014bundle} for a comprehensive survey).
-Notably, \citet{mifflin2005algorithm} describes a bundle method implementation that shows global, superlinear convergence relative to the number of serious steps.
+Among multipoint methods, one popular class for nonsmooth optimization are bundle methods \citep{lemarechal1975extension,wolfe1975method}, which possess a long, successful history (described in \citet{mifflin2012science}).
+In its most transparent proximal form, they rely on a multipoint collection (a ``bundle'') to build a piecewise-linear, cutting-plane model that is minimized in each step with a proximal operator around a current iterate (a ``center'').
+If the proximal-step outputs a point that sufficiently decreases the function-value, the method takes a ``serious step'' updating the center with the outputted point; otherwise, the method takes a ``null step'' which does not update the center but adds the outputted point to the running point collection to improve the cutting-plane model.

+The related ``level-bundle'' approach (\citet{lemarechal1995new,kiwiel1995proximal,de2014level}) also shares some similarities with Survey Descent.
+Each iteration projects the current center onto a sublevel set for the current cutting plane model, the update either being accepted if the objective value decreases satisfactorily---a serious step---or rejected, in which case the cutting plane model is updated.
+The projection ingredient is similar in both methods, but Survey Descent solves $k$ \textit{parallel} subproblems at each iteration whereas level-bundle methods perform projections sequentially, enforcing objective decrease for serious steps.